nevinkopp/nevinkopp.github.io/_projects/3_project.md

     Hardware layout of the fluid dispense system.
 </div>

-From here, we fire the lid control system back up to close the lid which then starts the mixing and baking process defined within the bread machine itself.
+From here, we fire the lid control system back up to close the lid, which then starts the mixing and baking process defined within the bread machine itself.
 The user can then enjoy their freshly made bread at home.